 | Overseas FX (Exness) | Domestic FX | |

-| Classification of Income | Miscellaneous income | |
+| Classification of Income | Miscellaneous Income | |

-| Tax District | Aggregate taxation | Separate Taxation |
+| Tax District | Comprehensive taxation | Separate Taxation |

-| tax rate | Progressive taxation | A flat rate of 20.315% (*1) |
+| Tax rate | Progressive taxation | A flat rate of 20.315% (*1) |

-| Net Income Calculation | Losses and gains can be offset against each other within the "miscellaneous income subject to comprehensive taxation" category | Losses and gains from "miscellaneous income related to futures trading" can be offset against each other |
+| Loss Carryforward | Losses and gains can be offset against each other within the "miscellaneous income subject to comprehensive taxation" category | Losses and gains from "miscellaneous income related to futures trading" can be offset against each other |

 | Loss carryforward | Not allowed | Losses can be carried forward for up to three years |